Hydr8gon/3Beans/README.md

 and can be downloaded from the [releases page](https://github.com/Hydr8gon/3Beans/releases).

 ### Setup
-Currently, 3Beans works best when using files from an old 3DS system.
-New 3DS mode is (more) unstable, and it's rare for anything to fully boot.
-If you have either of these consoles with homebrew access, you can use [GodMode9](https://github.com/d0k3/GodMode9) to dump `boot9.bin`, `boot11.bin`, and `nand.bin`, which are required for 3Beans to do anything.
+To function, 3Beans requires files dumped from an old or new 3DS system.
+Old 3DS is preferable for the best performance and stability, but either console with homebrew access will work.
+At minimum, you'll need `boot9.bin`, `boot11.bin`, and `nand.bin`, all of which can be obtained using [GodMode9](https://github.com/d0k3/GodMode9).
 You might also want to create `sd.img`, which can be any [FAT-formatted image file](https://kuribo64.net/get.php?id=mRJJ5GggXOPbKUMZ) to serve as an SD card.
 These files can be configured in the path settings.

 ### Usage
 Once the necessary files are present, 3Beans should function like the system they were dumped from.
 Controls can be